Civil and Environmental Engineering AMP

 |Written Comprehensive Examination|

-Students must declare which option they intend to pursue at the beginning of their program.
+Students must declare which option they intend to pursue at the beginning of their program, any changes must be done in coordination with the academic advisor and Graduate Program Director.

-A comprehensive examination is required of all M.S. students and must be completed before the thesis defense.
-For thesis option students this generally takes the form of an informal oral examination with the Studies Committee and often focuses around the basic principles behind the thesis research.
+A comprehensive examination is required of all M.S. students.
+For thesis option students this generally takes the form of an oral examination with the Studies Committee and often focuses around the basic principles behind the thesis research.
 This should generally take place in the semester preceding the thesis defense.

-For non-thesis option students, the required format is a written examination consisting of four to six topics related to the student's course of study.
-The advisor solicits written questions from instructors from the courses the student has taken.
-This is usually taken in the last semester of their program.
+For non-thesis option students, the required format is either a written report or a written examination consisting of 3 topics related to the student's course of study.
+This usually takes place in the last semester of the program.

 The examination may be retaken once if the student does not pass it on the first attempt.